4SH3N/Batch-Files/README.md

 no_anime.bat keeps you away from bad influence of anime.

 no_anime_ui.bat does the same thing, however ui version has an awesome user-friendly user interface

+IADE (by ashen) turns off internet connection using ipconfig /release and it can also use ipconfig /renew to turn internet back on